-Wayne LaPierre, executive vice president of the National Rifle Association, has been in the news recently with his NRA press conference after the mass shootings at Sandy Hook Elementary school in Newtown, Connecticut.
-In this case with the 1986 Firearms Owner’s Protection Act, the NRA was willing to compromise making machine guns illegal for civilians to buy or sell to get the legislation passed.
+Wayne LaPierre became the executive vice president of the National Rifle Association after Cassidy, and in this case with the 1986 Firearms Owner’s Protection Act, the NRA was willing to compromise making machine guns illegal for civilians to buy or sell to get the legislation passed.

 If the NRA was willing to compromise then, it is curious that the NRA has taken such a uncompromising stance today with the question on semi-automatic firearms.
 After their compromise then, the Second Amendment has not been repealed and everyone still has their guns, except of course, the machine gun.